9 Expert Tips for Stunning Balloon Flower Care + Growth!

 It is a perennial plant that is native to East Asian countries of China, Japan, Korea, and East Siberia.
 It is now widely grown throughout the world as an ornamental plant.

 Grandiflorus, on the other hand, means large.
-The plant is commonly referred to as balloon flower because its flowers form balloon-shaped buds before bursting into a bell-shaped flower.
+The plant is commonly referred to as a balloon flower because its flowers form balloon-shaped buds before bursting into a bell-shaped flower.

 They are also recognized by various other names across the world – Korean bellflower, Chinese bellflower, Japanese bellflower, common balloon flower, etc.

 As far as their beautiful flowers and ornamental properties are concerned, I can strongly recommend them to you.
-They are quite easy to grow inside the home, pots, and outside in the garden as well.
+They are quite easy to grow inside the home, in pots, and outside in the garden as well.

 #2 How Tall Does a Balloon Flower Grow?